rutvikk99/synapse/demos/module1/README.md

     ![The SQL pool link is highlighted.](media/sql-pool-link.png "SQL pool")

-    The SQL pool is shown below with the `Essentials` portion of the Overview blade collapsed.
+    The SQL pool is shown below with the `Essentials` portion of the Overview pane collapsed.

     ![SQL pool.](media/sql-pool.png "SQL pool")